 Immunisation against whooping cough is normally effective in preventing the disease.
 Sometimes it is still possible to catch whooping cough, but if someone has been immunised the cough is usually less severe.
 Immunity can wear off several years after vaccination.
 Routine immunisation against whooping cough is given to children at 2, 4 and 6 months, with booster doses at 18 months, 4 years and 11-13 years.

 Immunity can wear off several years after vaccination.
 Routine immunisation against whooping cough is given to children at 2, 4, 6 and 18 months, and 4 years of age.
 Children will need a booster between the ages of 11 and 13.
 While immunised children can still catch whooping cough, the disease is then generally less severe.

-To have your child immunised against pertussis you can visit your local doctor or child health nurse.
+To have your child immunised against whooping cough you can visit your local doctor or child health nurse.

 Added protection for infants

 It is now recommended that all pregnant women receive a pertussis (whooping cough) vaccination at 20 to 32 weeks.
 A combination of antibodies being passed through the mother’s bloodstream and the reduced risk of the mother catching the disease makes this an ideal time to administer the vaccine.
 Pertussis vaccine is available free of charge to eligible people under the National Immunisation Program.
 Speak to your doctor or antenatal care provider to schedule an appointment.